Sleep and Chronic Pain – A Vital Connection

 Studies have shown that inadequate sleep can heighten pain sensitivity and reduce the effectiveness of pain management strategies.
 This means that individuals who struggle with chronic pain and do not get restorative sleep may find their symptoms worsening over time.

-Conversely, chronic pain itself is a major contributor to sleep disturbances.
-Conditions such as arthritis, fibromyalgia, and lower back pain can make it difficult to find a comfortable sleeping position or stay asleep through the night.
+Chronic pain can seriously disrupt sleep by making it harder to fall asleep, stay asleep or wake feeling rested.
+Conditions such as arthritis, neuropathy and lower back pain can make it difficult to find a comfortable sleeping position or stay asleep through the night.
 Pain-related insomnia often leads to fragmented sleep, which prevents the body from reaching the deep, restorative stages necessary for healing.

 The discomfort associated with chronic pain can also lead to stress and anxiety, which further interfere with sleep.
 Many individuals with chronic pain can develop a fear of going to sleep, anticipating a night of tossing and turning, which continues the cycle of pain and sleep deprivation.